graphile/worker/website/docs/pro/config.md

     // Check in as active once per minute
     heartbeatInterval: 60 * 1000,

-    // Check for and force-release inactive workers every 3 minutes
-    sweepInterval: 3 * 60 * 1000,

-    // Workers are deemed "inactive" 10 minutes after their last heartbeat
-    sweepThreshold: 10 * 60 * 1000,

     // If old workers haven't exited within 30 minutes, go ahead and perform
     // the migration anyway:
     maxMigrationWaitTime: 30 * 60 * 1000,